sourabh-suri/Matrix-Multiplication-UpperTraingularization/README.md

 Conclusions

 ```
-● As the dimension of matrices increases, the time tocompute increases as shown in the
+● As the dimension of matrices increases, the time tocompute increases as shown in the figure 1
-table-1 and figure 1.
 ● As the dimension of matrices increases, the speedupincreases as shown in figure 2.
 Also,
 the parallelisation overheads can be observed forN<500 since there isn’t significant
-speedup observed.
+speedup observed
-● Ikj looping is faster as can be compared from Table-1and Table-3 (At the last of report).
+● Ikj looping is faster as can be compared from figures the last of readme file.
 ```
 ![](Mat_Mul_Triangle/images/image2.png)
 ![](Mat_Mul_Triangle/images/image9.png)